nodejs/node/deps/npm/doc/cli/npm-shrinkwrap.md

 This command locks down the versions of a package's dependencies so that you can control exactly which versions of each dependency will be used when your package is installed.
-The "package.json" file is still required if you want to use "npm install".
+The `package.json` file is still required if you want to use `npm install`.

-By default, "npm install" recursively installs the target's dependencies (as specified in package.json), choosing the latest available version that satisfies the dependency's semver pattern.
+By default, `npm install` recursively installs the target's dependencies (as specified in package.json), choosing the latest available version that satisfies the dependency's semver pattern.
 In some situations, particularly when shipping software where each change